- Quality of Life & Wellness»

 But if You Can't Leave Your Workspace..

 If you can’t leave your desk, keep a lemon-scented candle nearby.
 Studies show that sniffing lemon has a positive effect on mental stimulation and mood.
-Keeping a lemon-scented candle nearby (even if it’s not lit) will improve your focus and mood during the afternoon lull, making it easier to deal with.
+Keeping a lemon candle nearby (even if it’s not lit) will improve your focus and mood during the afternoon lull.

 The way you feel about your immediate environment changes depending on the type of music that you're listening to.
 Motivational music (whatever type of music that is for you) reaches you at your deepest levels and enhances your mood, makes you feel energized and give you a more optimistic outlook; every reason to listen to it at work!
-Also, listening to music can override feelings of fatigue because your brain is concentrating more on the music than on your fatigue.
-To get you started, here are some songs full of encouragement that on are sure brighten your spirit and get your toe tapping right through the midday slump:
+Also, listening to music can override feelings of fatigue because your brain is focusing more on the music than your midday slump feeling.
+Here are 20 songs to get the pep back in your step:

 - Boston - More Than a Feeling